secretnodes/secretnodes.org/docs/stake.md

 The secretnodes.org community pool is administered by [OmniStake](https://t.me/omnistake) which is run by the co-founders of secretnodes.org.
 We have privately raised a modest amount of funding to build a staking pool for a small handful of proof-of-stake networks, with a primary focus on enigma.
 As long as we operate the community pool we are committed to continued investments into the org from fees generated.

-To stake into the secretnodes.org pool, all you must do is [read and agree to our staking agreement](https://staking-terms.secretnodes.org/), then deposit ENG tokens into the deposit address ENS:[secretnodes.eth](https://etherscan.io/address/secretnodes.eth) non-ENS: `0x178Bbf2DC8c81Ca6111FCbA14451171f5C9D8EAF`.
+To stake into the secretnodes.org community pool, all you must do is [read and agree to our staking agreement](https://staking-terms.secretnodes.org/), then deposit ENG tokens into the deposit address ENS:[secretnodes.eth](https://etherscan.io/address/secretnodes.eth) non-ENS: `0x178Bbf2DC8c81Ca6111FCbA14451171f5C9D8EAF`.

 ```details
 +-----------+-----+-----------------+